Theerapong/Ansible-modules-for-Rapid7-Nexpose/README.md

 # Project : Developing Python Scripts (modules of Ansible) to automate a vulnerability scanner (Rapid7 Nexpose).

+This project is a part of studying at Kingston University, London.

 # *Python Code Design (in Library folder) *